 - 1. The Internal Audit Area and the Internal Audit Divisions shall objectively and independently supervise the effectiveness of the internal control system established at the Group level, which is made up of a set of risk management and control mechanisms and systems.
 By way of example and not limitation, and within the scope of their respective domains, they shall be particularly responsible for supervising: - i.
 The effective operation of the comprehensive risk control and management system established at the Group level, as described in the General Risk Control and Management Policy, and the adaptation thereof to ensure compliance with the risk policies. - ii.
 The effective operation of the Internal Control over Financial Reporting (ICFR) System established by the Company for preparing and presenting the financial information of the companies of the Group, including information that the Company must regularly publish due to its status as a listed company. - iii.
-The effective application of the rules, protocols and procedures making up the compliance system of the companies of the Group, which is intended to prevent action or conduct that is improper or contrary to ethics or the law, including, without limitation, supervision of the measures established to prevent corruption in any form and fraud, as well as programmes to prevent the commission of crimes. - iv.
+The effective application of the rules, procedures and substantive activities that make up the compliance systems of the Group's companies, which aim to prevent, manage and mitigate the risk of legal and ethical violations, as well as crime prevention programmes. - iv.
 The effective operation of the overall framework for the control and management of cybersecurity risks within the boundary of the Group, as well as the framework for the governance and management of the processes and actions relating to information technology (IT) within the boundary of the Group. - v.
-The effective operation of the mechanisms established at the Group level for implementing the environmental and social policies.
+The effective operation of the mechanisms established at the Group level for implementing the environmental and social policies. - vi.
+Verification that the investment and divestment processes comply with applicable risk policies and guidelines and that the procedures pursuant to which they are performed ensure proper internal control and effective management of the related risks.

-- vi.
-Verification that the investment and divestment processes comply with applicable risk policies and guidelines and that the procedures pursuant to which they are performed ensure proper internal control and effective management of the related risks. - vii.
+- vii.
 The effective operation of the Internal Control over Non-Financial Reporting (ICNFR) System established by the Company for preparing and presenting the non-financial information of the companies of the Group. - 2.
 The Internal Audit Area and the Internal Audit Divisions shall also engage in any other actions needed to perform their duty of ensuring the effective operation of the internal control system established at the Group level. - 3.
 The Internal Audit Area and the Internal Audit Divisions shall also have such other powers of a singular or permanent nature as are assigned thereto by the board of directors of the relevant company or that are vested therein by the Governance and Sustainability System. - 4.
 In performing the above duties, as well as in preparing the annual activities plans provided for in article 10 of these Basic Regulations, they must take into account the powers of assurance of other areas of the Company and of the other companies of the Group in order for the responsibilities of the Internal Audit Area and the Internal Audit Divisions to be clearly defined and in order for there to be proper mechanisms of coordination with other assurance functions.